 The creation of Churchill Island Heritage Farm is really just about tradition and remembering the lives of pioneers on this tiny island off Phillip Island.

 Lieutenant James Grant planted crops on Churchill Island when he discovered and named the island in 1801.
 These were the first planted in Victoria and therefore its first farm.

 Grant named the island after Mr John Churchill of Dawlish, Devon, who had given Lieutenant Grant seeds of vegetables and trees to plant in the "new world".

 The island was purchased by the Victorian Government in 1975 and was under the care of various organisations until it became part of Phillip Island Nature Parks in 1996.

 Phillip Island Nature Parks and Friends of Churchill Island have done a wonderful job of restoring buildings and farmland so visitors can see how early settlers farmed the land.

 PINP also runs the Penguin Parade, Koala Conservation Centre and The Nobbies Centre.
-If you plan to visit all these attractions, the purchase a 3 Parks Pass is a good option.
+If you plan to visit all these attractions, the purchase of a 4 Parks Pass is a good option.